Luca Scapuzzi

+He most notably signed professional terms for Premier League side Manchester City in 2011 under Roberto Mancini, however he only made two appearances in the EFL Cup.
+During his three-year stay he spent time on loan with Oldham Athletic, Portsmouth, Varese and Siena.
+He signed for Como in 2014 on a permanent basis and later had a six-year spell with Pro Sesto.

 Club career

 A.C.
 Milan Primavera and Portogruaro

 Scapuzzi joined A.C.
 Milan's youth system from Olmi in 2001.

 He spent eight years at the A.C.
 Milan academy before released in June 2009.

 He joined Portogruaro at the beginning of the 2009–10 season.

 Scapuzzi made his professional debut with his new club in the first league game of the season, a home loss to Ravenna on 23 August 2009.

 He went on to make a total of 22 league appearances but remained scoreless as Portogruaro won promotion to Serie B.

 He made 7 more appearances in the second division before mutually terminating his contract with Portogruaro in July 2011.

 Manchester City

 On 30 July 2011 Scapuzzi played for the Manchester City first team in the Dublin Super Cup while on trial with the Elite Development Squad.
 He scored after coming on as a substitute late in the game against the League of Ireland XI.

 After a successful trial period with the EDS Scapuzzi signed a 3-year contract with the club.

 On 19 September 2011 Scapuzzi made his official debut for the Manchester City first team as a substitute against Birmingham City in the third round of the League Cup.
-Luca played again in the next round of the League Cup on 26 October 2011, this time starting the match against Wolverhampton Wanderers, a game in which he made two assists and scored a deflected goal, however the goal was attributed as an own goal to the opposition goalkeeper.
+Scapuzzi played again in the next round of the League Cup on 26 October 2011, this time starting the match against Wolverhampton Wanderers, a game in which he made two assists and scored a deflected goal, however the goal was attributed as an own goal to the opposition goalkeeper.